tannerdolby/tannerdolby.com/src/writing/11ty-iterate-global-data.md

 You can access global data files in a markdown file or within a template by using the filename without its file extension.
 When you have a global data file thats an object, you can access the content by using {% raw %}`{{ cards.title }}`{% endraw %} without any `for` loop.

-If you wanted to iterate over the array of card objects in `_data/cards.json` and generate HTML.
-You can inject global data into a template file.
-Use something like this,
+If you wanted to iterate over the array of card objects in `_data/cards.json` and generate HTML for a nice grid of employee cards.
+You can inject global data into a template file using {% raw %}`{{ item }}`{% endraw %} and access the objects we have defined in global data.

 {% filename "profiles.njk" %}